“This is real. It does happen.”

 The Shattered Dreams Program

-Last week, the Frisco Police Department, in conjunction with the Frisco Fire Department and Frisco ISD, hosted the 16th annual Shattered Dreams program at Liberty High School.
+Every year at this time, the Frisco Police Department, in conjunction with the Frisco Fire Department and Frisco ISD, host the Shattered Dreams program on the campus/es of a Frisco ISD high school.
 The two-day program is designed to educate students about the dangers of underage drinking and the severe consequences that can result from impaired driving.
-On April 5, the program will be delivered at Reedy High School.

 The annual program is coordinated by the Frisco Police Department’s School Resource Officer Unit and rotates through different high schools in Frisco each year.
 It involves the elaborate dramatization of an alcohol-related car accident staged in front of the school.
 While the entire student body watches, police, fire, and other emergency personnel respond to the scene.